jake0011/AWS-Cloud-Architecting-Course/Module14.md

 ---

-# Applying AWS Well-Architected Framework Principles to Serverless Architectures and Microservices
+## Section 8: Applying AWS Well-Architected Framework Principles to Serverless Architectures and Microservices
 This section explores how to apply the **AWS Well-Architected Framework** principles, through the **Serverless Applications Lens**, to design robust, secure, and cost-effective serverless architectures and microservices.
 It highlights best practices from key pillars relevant to serverless applications, with examples contextualized to the fictional café scenario.

 - **AWS Well-Architected Serverless Applications Lens**: